kannikakabilar/Kannika-Notas/React/README.md

     const [windowWidth, setWindowWidth] = React.useState(window.innerWidth)

     React.useEffect(() => {

-        function watchWidth() {
+        // The 'watchWidth' function and the eventlistener statement doesn't necessarily need to be in the useEffect but it is better for cleanup purposes function watchWidth() {
             console.log("Setting up...")
             setWindowWidth(window.innerWidth)
         }

-        // It doesn't matter about the 2nd arg of useEffect and the # of times this gets rendered but window.addEventListener("resize", watchWidth)    // Everytime the window is resized, it calls watchWidth function
+        // It doesn't matter about the dependencies in the 2nd arg of useEffect and the # of times this gets rendered but window.addEventListener("resize", watchWidth)    // Everytime the window is resized, it calls watchWidth function

         // We always want to remove the eventListener by returning this cleanup function that calls removeEventListener